Corey Baker (baseball): High school

 Baker attended Clarkstown South High School in West Nyack, New York, where for three years he pitched and played second base.
 He was a two-time all-league selection as a junior and senior, and named all-county, all-section, and runner-up Section Player of the Year as a senior, and threw a no-hitter in his final season.
 He graduated in 2007.
-He also played three seasons of summer baseball for the Bayside Yankees traveling baseball team, for whom he had a 20-1 record.
+He also played three seasons of summer baseball for the Bayside Yankees traveling baseball team, for whom he had a 20–1 record.

-College
+College career

 Baker then pitched for the University of Pittsburgh Panthers, attending the school on a partial baseball scholarship, while majoring in history and minoring in political science.
 As a sophomore, in March 2009 he was named Big East Pitcher of the Week.
 As a junior, in 2010 he was 11-3 (with his 11 wins the third-most in the country) and was named to the All-Big East First Team, and to the ABCA/Rawlings All-East Region First Team.
 He ended his career with the school as the Pittsburgh Panthers' all-time career wins leader, with 24, and fourth all-time in school history with 221 strikeouts.

 He plans to eventually return to school to study for a master's degree in Sports Management.